aspose-tasks/Aspose.Tasks-Documentation/java/product-overview/_index.md

 - Read, change and create tasks, milestone, estimated critical or effort driven tasks.
 - Manage resources costs and variances.
 - Access assignment costs and budget.
-- Resource prefix implementation for nested resources
+- Resource prefix implementation for nested resources.

 ### **Platform Independence**
 Use Aspose.Tasks for Java to build any type of 32-bit or 64-bit Java applications that can be run on any machine having Java Runtime installed.
 Aspose.Tasks for Java can be used in a variety of applications including Web as well as Desktop applications.

 ### **Performance and Scalability**
 Ported from its equivalent .NET version, Aspose.Tasks for Java is a stable API that can be deployed on the server as well as client-side with applications.
 No other modules or services are required for its functionality.

+### **Plugin Support**
+Aspose.Tasks for Java has to be extended by plugins to [Ruby](/tasks/java/aspose-tasks-java-for-ruby/) and [PHP](/https://docs.aspose.com/tasks/java/aspose-tasks-java-for-php/).
+Also the project wizards for [IntelliJ IDEA](/tasks/java/aspose-tasks-java-for-intellij-idea-maven/) and [Eclipse](/tasks/java/aspose-tasks-java-for-eclipse-maven/) are available.

 ## **Technical Support**
 Aspose provides unlimited free technical support for all its products.
 The support is available to all users, including ones running an evaluation.